ItemRAG: Item-Based Retrieval-Augmented Generation for LLM-Based Recommendation

 \subsection{Experimental setting}

 \textbf{Datasets and evaluation protocol.} We use four domains from the latest Amazon Reviews dataset~\cite{hou2024bridging}: Sports \& Outdoors (Sports), Toys \& Games (Toys), Beauty \& Personal Care (Beauty), and Arts, Crafts \& Sewing (Arts).
-Further details—including preprocessing steps and dataset statistics—are in~\cite{anongithub}.
+Further details, including preprocessing steps and dataset statistics, are provided in Appendix~\cite{anongithub}.
 For evaluation, following prior work~\cite{wu2024coral, kusano2025revisiting}, we use a leave-one-out protocol: for each user, the last purchased item is held out for testing, and the remaining history is used as input.
-Also, following~\cite{kusano2025revisiting}, we prompt the LLM to rank 10 candidate items for the target user’s next purchase; the candidate set contains 1 ground-truth item and 9 randomly sampled items, and results with larger candidate sets are reported in Appendix~\cite{anongithub}.
+Also, following~\cite{kusano2025revisiting}, we prompt the LLM to rank 10 candidate items for the target user’s next purchase; the set includes 1 ground-truth item and 9 randomly sampled items, and results with larger candidate sets are reported in Appendix~\cite{anongithub}.
 We run each experiment three times and report the mean metrics.
 We further conduct a Wilcoxon signed-rank test between \method and each baseline to assess statistical significance.
 In addition, we provide an inference runtime analysis of \method in the appendix~\cite{anongithub}.